devenfan/kong-oauth2-hello-world/README.md

 # OAuth 2.0 Hello World for Kong

-This is a simple node.js + express.js + jade application that demonstrates a simple implementation of the OAuth 2.0 authorization page required to make the [OAuth 2.0 plugin](http://getkong.org/plugins/oauth2-authentication) work on [Kong](getkong.org).
+This is a simple node.js + express.js + jade(now is pug) application that demonstrates a simple implementation of the OAuth 2.0 authorization page required to make the [OAuth 2.0 plugin](http://getkong.org/plugins/oauth2-authentication) work on [Kong 0.10.3](getkong.org).

 # Files

-This project is made of two main files:

-* `app.js`, which handles the server and contains two routes:
+* `app.js`, which handles the server and contains below routes:
+  * `GET  /`, that shows the index page with 4 types of OAuth process
-  * `GET /authorize`, that shows the authorization page to the end user
+  * `GET  /authorize`, that shows the [Authorization Code] page
-  * `POST /authorize`, that handles the form submit and triggers the authorization process on Kong
+  * `POST /authorize`, that handles the form submit and triggers the [Authorization Code] process on Kong
-* `authorization.jade`, which is the authorization page that the user will see
+  * `GET  /authorize_ig`, that shows the [Implicit Grant] page
+  * `POST /authorize_ig`, that handles the form submit and triggers the [Implicit Grant] process on Kong
+  * `GET  /authorize_by_pwd`, that shows the [Password Credential] page
+  * `POST /authorize_by_pwd`, that handles the form submit and triggers the [Password Credential] process on Kong
+  * `GET  /authorize_cc`, that shows the [Client Credential] page
+  * `POST /authorize_cc`, that handles the form submit and triggers the [Client Credential] process on Kong

+* `kong.js`, which was defined hwo to invoke Kong OAuth methods
+* `config.js`, which was defined the testing parameters of this demo application, you may change this file firstly

 # Installing dependencies